transcelerate/ddf-home/CaT_FAQ.md

 <p></p>
 The Connectathon makes use of the DDF online areas, that you will want to get familiar with:
 <p></p>
-<strong><a href="https://github.com/transcelerate">TransCelerate on GitHub</a></strong>: This is the place to start researching the details of the Connectathon.
+<strong><a href="https://transcelerate.github.io/ddf-home/index.html">DDF Website</a></strong>:  The official TransCelerate DDF website offers a good overview on the resources available.
 <p></p>
-<strong><a href="https://transcelerate.github.io/ddf-home/index.html">DDF Website</a></strong>:  The official TransCelerate DDF webpage offers a good overview on the resources available.
+<strong><a href="https://github.com/transcelerate">TransCelerate on GitHub</a></strong>: This is the place to start researching the more technical aspects and details of DDF.
 <p></p>
 </details>
 <p></p>